 I sure am mad at Johnson and Stein voters.
 Didn't we learn from Ralph Nader in 2000?
 Is it possible to be that disconnected from reality to not understand that your vote for someone who will not win only means fucking with the votes of people who were trying to vote for the people who would?
 People stood in long lines, hot lines, thirsty lines, took time they could not afford off from work, for your picky ass to front like Jill Stein isn't anything but some species of parasite?
 Like Gary Johnson isn't just a weirdo with half a clue and half a cause?
 But maybe we can even understand the third party anger and their choices.
 Maybe our two-party system didn't give them schools that taught math or civics.

-I pass as an American in the Trump future--I'm whiter than white and all my grandparents were born in the US, to put it Ann Coulter's way (although how many southern African Americans and South Eastern Latinx can boast the exact same, yet not pass as a Trump culturally-approved citizen?) and I can behave as a cultural Catholic and maintain my current straight (bi, damnit!)
+I pass as an American in the Trump future--I'm whiter than white and all my grandparents were born in the US, to put it Ann Coulter's way (although how many southern African Americans and South Eastern Latinx can boast the second half of that equation, yet not pass as a Trump culturally-approved citizen?) and I can behave as a cultural Catholic and maintain my current straight (bi, damnit!)
 ID.
 But this election wasn't about me or my ability to survive.
 It was about all of America being better off, together, vs. being squared off and pitched against each other.
 It could have been about whether we wanted experience, dignity, capability, inclusion--whether we wanted to try a more modern and egalitarian way forward.

 But the Trump movement extolls the backlash--the return to ethnic and social division, religious bigotry, fear, and maybe even the execution of an enemies list from someone who has singled out the media and various politicians for locking up or trying for treason.
 To make America great again, for a value of greatness that has no generosity of spirit, empathy, or actually even sound economic or foreign policy bona fides.
 The ground will be watered with the blood of patriots who didn't especially deserve it.
 I lay the groundwork for this spectacularly uninformed and conspiracy theory-driven movement at the feet of the GOP.
 Take of this, and eat.
 It's your communion with the vacuum of solid information and valid policy-making you have long eschewed for solidifying white supremacy and validating grievances.